jastakhova/consensual/README.md

 - Not obvious how to make self-agreements
 - Not obvious what to put into Receivers input (someone tried email)
 - Browser suggest in different browsers (gathering statistical data so far from users)
+- Send inviteeId in the link to Consensual from email (in order to fight the situation when email of invitee doesn’t match with his facebook one or facebook doesn't provide email)

 #### Known Issues
 - discuss roles (witness, who is assignee, etc)